ConsenSys-Academy/multisig-wallet-exercise/README.md

     require(isOwner[msg.sender]);
 ```

-Looking at the rest of the contract stub, you will notice that there are two other functions in the contract that can help you implement this function, one is called addTransaction that takes the same inputs as submitTransaction and returns a uint transactionId.
-The other is called confirmTransaction that takes a uint transactionId.
+Looking at the rest of the contract stub, you will notice that there are two other functions in the contract that can help you implement this function, one is called `addTransaction` that takes the same inputs as `submitTransaction` and returns a `uint transactionId`.
+The other is called `confirmTransaction` that takes a `uint transactionId`.

-We can easily implement submitTransaction with the help of these other functions:
+We can easily implement `submitTransaction` with the help of these other functions:

 ```javascript
     function submitTransaction(address destination, uint value, bytes data)